 The 18-year-old has signed her first professional contract with Nick Cushing’s side after already turning heads on the international stage.

-Toland made her Ireland debut at the tender age of 16 and was a key part of the side who were pipped to a place at this summer's World Cup by eventual quarter-finalists Norway.
+Toland made her Republic of Ireland debut at the tender age of 16 and was a key part of the side who were pipped to a place at this summer's World Cup by eventual quarter-finalists Norway.

 Her exploits in that campaign also saw her nominated for the senior women’s international player of the year at the FAI awards back in March, and while those individual accolades mean a lot to her, she was equally proud to get the deal done at City.